-Items associated with the system group
+Items Associated with the System group

 The final Sub Menu is for adjustments of System parameters.
-The "System" in this case means the unit's functions that are generally unrelated to individual inputs, outputs or any of the various production features.
+The "System" in this case means the unit's functions that are generally unrelated to individual inputs, outputs or any of the various production features technical support personnel may request that you read the contents of this screen to them during the support call.